-Item Condition After RESET

-Program Counter Reset to zero

-Interrupts All interrupts will be disabled

-WDT, Time Bases Clear after reset, WDT begins counting

-Timer Module Timer Module will be turned off

-Input/Output Ports I/O ports will be setup as inputs

-Stack Pointer Stack Pointer will point to the top of the stack
+Item Condition After RESET Program Counter Reset to zero Interrupts All interrupts will be disabled WDT, Time Bases Clear after reset, WDT begins counting Timer Modules Timer Modules will be turned off Input/Output Ports I/O ports will be setup as inputs Stack Pointer Stack Pointer will point to the top of the stack

 The different kinds of resets all affect the internal registers of the microcontroller in different ways.
 To ensure reliable continuation of normal program execution after a reset occurs, it is important to know what condition the microcontroller is in after a particular reset occurs.
-The following table describes how each type of reset affects each of the microcontroller internal registers.
+The following table describes how each type of reset affects the microcontroller internal registers.
+Note that as more than one package type exist, the table reflects the situation for the larger package type.